-Guest post by communication consultant Geoffrey Tumlin, author of Stop Talking, Start Communicating: Counterintuitive Secrets to Success in Business and in Life, who explains how to navigate the gauntlet of conversational awkwardness during this years company holiday party.
+Guest post by Geoffrey Tumlin, author of Stop Talking, Start Communicating: Counterintuitive Secrets to Success in Business and in Life.

 As the holidays approach, unpleasant memories of last years office holiday party may still linger in many of our minds.
 Who can forget when Julian from accounting told the vice president of finance that he was bored with accounting, hated everyone in the department, and wanted to get into operations?
 (The VP certainly hasnt forgotten.)
 And remember how awkward it felt when Sarah from marketing cornered you by the punch bowl and wouldnt stop talking to you (loudly!) about the rumors surrounding a coworkers recent absence?
 Or the discomfort you felt when you couldnt recall Bills name as you attempted to introduce him to your boss?

 If thoughts of this years party make you uneasy, says Geoffrey Tumlin, youre not alone.
 For many, the office holiday party is an anxiety-provoking festival of faux pas, awkwardness, and other embarrassments.
 Its the one party of the year that we cant wait to end.

 Because of the awkward conversations, forgotten names, and a handful of inebriated coworkers, office holiday parties often create as much stress as they are supposed to relieve, says Tumlin.